-We have been asked to service and close pools built by other contractors that claim that the pool owner can use their retractable pool cover as their winter cover.
-This is not recommended and can cause extensive damage to your cover and void your warranty on the automatic cover.
+Town and Country has serviced and closed pools built by other contractors.
+Some of these contractors claim that the pool owner can use their retractable pool cover as their winter cover.
+In addition, this is not recommended and can cause extensive damage to your cover and void your warranty on the automatic cover.
 We strongly encourage all pool owners to use a Loop-Loc cover on their pool during the winter.
 When choosing your winter cover, make sure you know what to look for.
 To learn more about Loop-Loc covers go to their website.

-Proper chemicals and chemical doses are essential for keeping the closed and stagnant pool water clear during the time it is closed.
+Proper chemical doses are essential to keep the stagnant pool water clear during the time it is closed.
 Chemical kits can be pre-dosed for the specific water volume of your pool.

-At the time of winterization, the filter components are drained of water, necessary internal parts are cleaned and drainage plugs are removed and stored.
-The above and below ground plumbing lines are cleared of water by use of winterization equipment and the lines are plugged poolside.
+At the time of closing a pool for the winter, the filter components are drained of water, necessary internal parts are cleaned, and drainage plugs are removed and stored.
+Also, the above and below ground plumbing lines will be cleared and the lines will be plugged poolside.

 During the winter months it is also important to conduct “winter watches” which include –

 - Checking the water level in the pool.
 Do not let it get up to the tile line

 - Check the clarity of the pool water and actually perform your typical chemical test